web-infra-dev/modern.js/website/builder/src/en/guide/introduction.md

 At present, the webpack provider is stable for production, and the rspack provider is still under development.

-:::tip About turbopack
+:::tip About Turbopack
-[turbopack](https://turbo.build/pack) is the rust-powered successor to webpack, we will continue to pay attention to it.
-At present, turbopack only supports use in next.js.
-When turbopack can be used independently, and the completion and community ecology reach a certain level, we will consider supporting it for sure.
+[Turbopack](https://turbo.build/pack) is the rust-powered successor to webpack, we will continue to pay attention to it.
+At present, Turbopack only supports use in next.js.
+When Turbopack can be used independently, and the completion and community ecology reach a certain level, we will consider supporting it for sure.
 :::

 ### Deep optimization